What to Do if Your Child Encounters an Animal or Human Bite

-Here is Dr. Sears guide to both animal and human bites.
+Here is Dr. Sears guide to both an animal or human bite.
 This will help you decide what to do immediately, when to call the doctor, and what treatment protocol, if any, is commonly prescribed.

-As soon as possible, preferably within 8 hours, do the following:
+As soon as possible, preferably within 8 hours, do the following to an animal or human bite:

 - Gently wipe away any dirt.